francoispluchino/fxp-require-asset/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/43b207f9-6d4c-4d99-927d-e7bbd710d6ee.svg)](https://insight.sensiolabs.com/projects/43b207f9-6d4c-4d99-927d-e7bbd710d6ee)

-The Fxp Require Asset is a helper for twig to manage automatically the required assets with Assetic.
+The Fxp Require Asset is a helper for twig to manage automatically the required assets with Assetic or Webpack.
 It allows to define the required assets (script, style) directly in the Twig template and adds the HTML links of the assets automatically to the right place in the template, while removing duplicates.